Jacquie Ottman's

 Washing Bird with DawnLong marketed by Procter & Gamble as an “effective yet gentle” way to keep dishes free from even the greasiest of grease, Dawn dishwashing liquid was widely publicized during the Exxon-Valdez oil spill in 1989 as an ideal way to remove residue from afflicted bird and mammal species.

 Fast forward to mid-April 2010, just days before the 40th anniversary celebration of Earth Day.
-P&G decided to create awareness for its 30-year long support of bird rescue groups by launching a new installment to a campaign begun last …Read more...
+P&G decided to create awareness for its 30-year long support of bird rescue groups …Read more...

 Give Your Stuff Away and Unclutter Your Life